lambing and calving at cornwall park

 Always a highlight of the year, our calves are born from mid-July to mid-August, while our lambs begin arriving at the start of August through mid-September.

 There are plenty of opportunities to see the newborns for yourself while visiting the park, but there are a few rules and restrictions in place during this time.
 They are set in place to ensure the newborns get the best start in the world possible, with minimal stress and human interaction.
-We ask that you please read and follow the information and rules below, as well as familiarise yourself with our park map during this time.
+We ask that you please read and follow the information and rules below, and familiarise yourself with our park map during this time.

 Rules in Cornwall Park during Lambing and Calving

-• No dogs are allowed in the restricted zones from July 17th to September 10th.
+No dogs are allowed in the restricted zones from July 17th to September 10th.
 Please look for signs when entering paddocks.
 Dogs are permitted elsewhere in the Park on a lead.
 See the map below.

-• All dogs in the park MUST be on a lead at all times.
+All dogs in the park MUST be on a lead at all times.

-• Do not touch or approach any livestock including lambs and calves.
+Do not touch or approach any livestock including lambs and calves.

-• Do not chase, scare or throw objects at any animals.
+Do not chase, scare or throw objects at any animals.

-• If you see a cow or sheep giving birth please keep your distance and do not approach.
+If you see a cow or sheep giving birth please keep your distance and do not approach.
 The animals know what they are doing and can do it without human help.
 If they need help, our farmers help.

-• Keep your distance from the animals.
+Keep your distance from the animals.
 Mother cows are protective of their young and will charge if threatened.

-• Please stay on the red chip paths through designated areas.
+Please stay on the red chip paths through designated areas.

-• Remain calm and quiet around livestock.
+Remain calm and quiet around livestock.

-• All livestock can be unpredictable, especially cows during calving time.
+All livestock can be unpredictable, especially cows during calving time.

-• Obey all signage around the Park.
+Obey all signage around the Park.

 Download our lambing and calving information here